-When you place a classified ad with Harvard Magazine, we strongly suggest using an e-mail address in addition to or instead of a phone number in your ad as your point of contact so that people can more easily contact you.
-The majority of people are responding to ads via e-mail versus phone, and you are likely to find your response rate increase if you include your e-mail address in your ad.
+When you place a classified ad with Harvard Magazine, we strongly suggest using an email address in addition to or instead of a phone number in your ad as your point of contact so that people can more easily reach you.
+The majority of people are responding to ads via email versus phone, and you are likely to find your response rate increase if you include your email address in your ad.

-Many of our advertisers, however, don’t feel comfortable having an e-mail address that includes their name as they wish to protect their identity from people they don’t know, or they want to use a separate e-mail address from their personal one for responses.
-Services such as Gmail and Outlook.com are free of charge to anyone and internet service providers like Comcast, Time Warner, etc. offer free e-mail accounts to their customers.
+Many of our advertisers, however, don’t feel comfortable having an email address that includes their name or other identifying information as they wish to protect their identity from people they don’t know, or they want to use a separate email address from their personal one for responses.
+Services such as Gmail and Outlook.com are free of charge to anyone, and internet service providers like Comcast, Verizon, etc. offer free email accounts to their customers.

-If you are not familiar with how to set up an e-mail account, it’s pretty simple and should not take you more than 5 minutes.
-I highly recommend Gmail as they still have the best spam filtering and protection around, they give you a lot of storage space—10+ gigabytes (you will never need to delete anything), you can send multiple attachments in an e-mail—up to 25 megabytes (great if you’re sending a bunch of photos), and you have a one stop shop for Google Calendar, Google Drive (for big files/photos you want to share with others), photo hosting, You Tube, blogging & many other things.
+If you are not familiar with how to set up an email account, it’s pretty simple and should not take you more than 5 minutes.
+We highly recommend Gmail as it is very intuitive, they still have the best spam filtering and protection around, they give you a lot of storage space—15 gigabytes (you will never need to delete anything), you can send multiple attachments in an email—up to 25 megabytes (great if you’re sending a bunch of photos), and you have a one stop shop for Google Calendar, Google Drive (for big files/photos you want to share with others), photo hosting, You Tube, blogging & many other things.

 - Go to www.gmail.com

-- Gmail will take you through the steps on how to set up your e-mail address.
-Choose a username that is generic and does not include any personal information such as your name, birthdate, address, kid’s names, city you live in, etc. When you are asked to provide your full name, you can make up a name, and you can do the same for the date of birth and gender.
+- Gmail will take you through the steps on how to set up your email address.
+Choose a username that is generic and does not include any personal information such as your name, birthdate, address, city you live in, etc. When you are asked to provide your full name, you can make up a name, and you can do the same for the date of birth and gender.
 They will ask you for your regular email address as a back up in case you lose your password on your new account and need to reset it.
 It is OK to put that information in as that is not shared with other users.